FlowForwarding/lincx/PORTING.md

 	error

 meck_proc.erl fixed to accept more general errors including the above.
-A reference to compiler application added.
+A reference to compiler application added [25/12/13 - reverted].

 meck is using dynamic generation of mock modules.
 In general, this is possible with LING but requires changes to meck.
 The obstacle is the transformation of